About

 Areas of Expertise

-• Qualitative research & ethnography in high-security contexts
+• Qualitative methods, ethnography, and research in security contexts